200 to 400 Level

 Focuses on China’s political, economic, and strategic development since 1949.
 It examines three questions: In what ways is China rising?
 How did it happen?
 What are the impacts of China’s rise on the U.S. and the global system?
 Ye

-CAS IR 367 (PO 360) Introduction to Latin American Politics and International Relations
+AS IR 367 (PO 360) Introduction to Latin American Politics and Intl Relations

 Introduction to the patterns and complexities of Latin American politics and international relations.
 Focuses on the distinctive Latin American political experience and alternative explanations for it, including colonization, the international economy, and human and material resource capacity and utilization.
 Keller

 CAS IR 368 (EC 368) Contemporary East Asian Economics

 Prereq: CAS EC 101, EC 102, OR EC 111, EC 112.
 An introduction to the economics of Japan, Korea, and Taiwan.
 Topics include Japanese firms, labor markets, finance, monetary and fiscal policies, industrial policies, and Taiwanese and Korean post-1960 economic development.
 Grimes